-A 'CCSDS Expert Group' shall have the following characteristics:

-- a) An Expert Group shall be created at request of a Area, SIG, or the CESG itself. - b) Expert Group formation shall be approved by the CESG with concurrence of the CMC. - c) The Expert Group role shall be to provide long term governance or management oversight for one or more registries. - d) Registries shall be managed in the SANA, the Expert Group supports SANA operations of type b) registries as stated in Sec 3.11. - e) Membership and chair shall be proposed by the group that requests creation of the registry and approved by the CESG - f) Membership shall have expertise in the technical topic that is the subject of the registry. - g) Membership should have Area and Agency balance consistent with the elements of the CCSDS community affected by the registry. - h) The Expert Group may be disbanded by consensus of the CESG and concurrence of the CMC.
+- A 'CCSDS Expert Group' shall have the following characteristics: - a) An Expert Group shall be created at request of a Area, SIG, or the CESG itself. - b) Expert Group formation shall be approved by the CESG with concurrence of the CMC. - c) The Expert Group role shall be to provide long term governance or management oversight for one or more registries. - d) Registries shall be managed in the SANA, the Expert Group supports SANA operations by acting as the Review Authority for type b) registries as stated in 3.11. - e) Membership and chair shall be proposed by the group that requests creation of the registry and approved by the CESG - f) Membership shall have expertise in the technical topic that is the subject of the registry. - g) Membership should have Area and Agency balance consistent with the elements of the CCSDS community affected by the registry. - h) The Expert Group may be disbanded by consensus of the CESG and concurrence of the CMC.

 This definition of Expert Group is specific to the SANA.
 It is not expected that there will be more than one or two of these Expert Groups and they will be regulated by the CESG.
 Each Expert Group is expected to operate using electronic communications such as email or the occasional telecons, as needed.
-Expert Groups are not intended to require significant resources nor meeting rooms at bi-annual meetings.
+Expert Groups are not intended to require significant resources but may occasionally require meeting rooms at semiannual meetings.